Get up to $6,660 back when filing your taxes with the federal Earned Income Tax Credit.

 If you have income from investments, it must be $3,600 or less, and be counted as part of the maximum earned income levels in the chart above.

-Now that you know how much extra money could be coming your way, you should also know that there are professionals who will help you prepare your federal and state taxes, free of charge—throughout Philadelphia.
-To find information on free tax-preparation assistance—including location, hours of operation, which sites offer appointments or drop-off service, and more—review the list below.
+Now that you know how much extra money could be coming your way, you should also know that there are professionals who will help you prepare your federal and state taxes, free of charge.
+Visit myfreetaxes.com to file.

 If you feel you do not need help and are comfortable preparing your own return, use the free forms available from the IRS.
 Download them here .

 You cannot receive your EITC unless you file a federal tax return and claim it.
-Before you go to one of Philadelphia’s free tax-preparation locations, please bring the following information with you to ensure that your tax return is done correctly.
-You must file no later than April 15, 2020.
+Before you file online, make sure you have the following information readily available to ensure that your tax return is done correctly.
+You must file no later than April 15, 2021.

 - Social Security cards, a Social Security number verification letter, or other U.S. document that verifies all the people you list on your return